 Understanding more about this process is important to Our Land and Water, because it helps us understand where land use can be better matched to land suitability.
 Areas with high groundwater denitrification capacities may be suitable for more intensive land use, while other areas with less capacity could be used less intensively.

-Our Land and Water research teams have completed two denitrification projects, and a third project is now being planned.
+Research to reveal the denitrification capacity of New Zealand’s groundwater systems was initiated by Lincoln Agritech and ESR in around 2005.
+Building on this body of work, Our Land and Water research teams have completed two denitrification projects, and a third project is now being planned.

 Measuring Denitrification developed and proved a new way to measure denitrification in groundwater.
 This could make analysing groundwater’s denitrification capacity more accessible for regional councils and farmers.